ACA Employer Mandate & Shared Responsibility Overview & Penalties

 Best Practices for Compliance

-Careful adherence to the Employer Mandate could potentially save your business thousands of dollars every single year.
-A few changes to your compliance strategies and your approach to health coverage offerings is often enough to catch errors before they lead to penalties.
+Careful adherence to the Employer Mandate could potentially save your business tens or even hundreds of thousands of dollars every single year.
+A few changes to your compliance strategies and your approach to health coverage offerings are often enough to catch errors before they lead to penalties.

 Coverage Offerings and Employment Numbers

 Ensure that the HR or compliance department of your company conducts regular reviews of your coverage offerings.
-They should be available to at least 95% of all employees and their dependents.
+They should be available to at least 95% of all employees and their dependents, or meet the all but five rule.
 If your business is near the limit for full-time employees, tracking your employment numbers throughout the year can help you prepare better for the year ahead.

 Affordability and Minimum Value